-If there is no valid will at death, then the deceased's estate passes under predetermined rules known as intestate succession.
+If there is no valid will at death, the deceased individual's estate passes under predetermined rules known as intestate succession.
 The intestacy rules are different depending on the province or territory of which the person was resident at the time of his or her death.